Quabena/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4-global_variables - prints all global variables
 5-local_variables - prints the local variables
-7-create_global_variable - create a new global variable with Name: BEST and Value: School
+7-create_global_variable - create a new global variable with Name: BEST and Value: School 8-true_knowledge - prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line